Jelmerro/hoyaf/README.md

 This will without a doubt cause many familiar sites to break, or even be unreachable.
 Included companies can also be unblocked in bulk with `./hoyaf -u all`.
-Both of these commands might take a while to process all the rules.
 Cherry-picking the companies that you don't want to deal with is recommended.
 Companies that were manually blocked are not included in the 'all' option, but they are visble in the list of currently active rules: `./hoyaf -l`.